 Instructions to the editor: please make the following changes to Line 19, Page 150 in the subclause 9.3.1.22.1 in D2.0 as shown below:

-The AP Tx Power subfield of the Common Info field indicates the AP’s combined transmit power at the transmit antenna connector of all the antennas used to transmit the triggering PPDU in units of dBm/ 20 MHz.
-The transmit power in dBm/20 MHz, PTX, is calculated as PTX= –20 + FVal, where FVal is the value of the AP Tx Power subfield.
+The AP Tx Power subfield of the Common Info field indicates the AP’s combined transmit power at the transmit antenna connector of all the antennas used to transmit the triggering PPDU, normalized to 20 MHz and expressed in dBm.
+The transmit power PTX (normalized to 20 MHz and expressed in dBm), is calculated as PTX= –20 + FVal, where FVal is the value of the AP Tx Power subfield.
 Values above 60 are reserved for the AP Tx Power subfield.

 Discussion: